HackYourFuture-CPH/hyf-serverless-course/week3/lesson-plan.md

 ### 6. Class Assignments

-1. Create a new lambda through SAM with the node environment with the `sam init` command.
+1. Create a new scheduled lambda through SAM with the node environment with the `sam init` command.
-2. Copy the contents from `week3/materials/index.js` into your lambda and run it locally.
+2. Copy the contents from `week3/materials/index.js` into your lambda, install the cloudwatch client with `npm install @aws-sdk/client-cloudwatch`, and run it locally `sam local invoke` (remember to be in the right folder).
 3. Change the cron expression into running daily at 08:00 AM, i.e `0 8 * * *`.
 4. Deploy the lambda, but name it `hyf-class-week2-{your-first-name}`.
 5. Navigate into cloudformation and find your stack.
 Write down your ARN id of the stack.
-6. Navigate into your lambda on AWS and trigger it manually.
+6. Navigate into your lambda on AWS and trigger it manually (you do this by creating a test event followed by a click on the "test" button).
-7. Find another classmate and make him delete your stack through the UI.
+7. Find another classmate and make him delete your cloudformation stack through the UI.